Rivers of Wine

 As you set sail from Portland, Oregon, along the Willamette River with your crew and guest wine expert, your yearning-to-learn about the 'rivers' history and partaking in sampling Washington and Oregon wines will surely be accomplished.

-You'll experience four Pacific Northwest rivers: the Columbia, Snake, Willamette, and Palouse.
+On this small ship river cruise with UnCruise Adventures, you'll experience four Pacific Northwest rivers: the Columbia, Snake, Willamette, and Palouse.
 On board, a local wine expert joins you for a week of presentations and tastings.
 You'll enjoy tastings and tours at five Washington and Oregon wineries.
 Enjoy lunch at Terra Blanca winery & Estate vineyard.
 Discover stunning Columbia River Gorge National Scenic Area.
 Explore Palouse Falls Canyon.
 Tour enchanting Maryhill Winery vineyard and cave.

 Day 1: Portland, Oregon - Embarkation Welcome to Portland!
 Arriving at the airport, our representatives will be there to greet you for your transfer to our hospitality area in downtown Portland.
 If time allows, explore the city before setting sail on your "Rivers of wine" cruise.
 Champagne and hors d'oeuvres await you onboard before sitting down for a sumptuous dinner